MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 #### [C#](#tab/cs)

 In addition to conversation state, the dialog needs the root bot's app ID and references to the skill conversation ID factory, the skill HTTP client, and the skills configuration objects.
+The `MainDialog` class derives from `ComponentDialog`.

 **DialogRootBot\Dialogs\MainDialog.cs**